UCSD-E4E/acoustic-multiclass-training/README.md

 conda env create -f environment.yml
 ```

 In order to recreate our results, [PyHa](https://github.com/UCSD-E4E/PyHa) needs to be installed and set up.
-Furthermore, our results are based off of the [BirdCLEF2023 dataset](https://www.kaggle.com/competitions/birdclef-2023).
+A sample dataset to use this repository on is the [BirdCLEF2023 dataset](https://www.kaggle.com/competitions/birdclef-2023).
 You may also find it useful to use a [no-call dataset](https://www.kaggle.com/code/sprestrelski/birdclef23-uniform-no-call-sound-chunks) compiled from previous competitions.

 ## Data Setup
 The data processing pipeline assume a folder directory structure as follows